 Mystic, Connecticut is full of happy surprises.
-Wander down the main road to idyllic summer scenes like ice cream shops, sailboats on the harbor, and a certain pizza shop made famous by one Julia Roberts.
+Wander down the main road to idyllic summer scenes like ice cream shops, sailboats on the harbor, and a certain pizza shop made famous by Julia Roberts in Mystic Pizza.
 Then head up the side street for some of the best oysters, lobster rolls, and views New England has to offer at Tree House.
 You could also try its finer dining option downstairs.
-While you're here, be sure to visit the famous aquarium.

 Newport, Rhode Island